 - Field influence = how your field force can monitor that every store delivers the standards that have been agreed on at the HQ level, and negotiate locally for all those store that have not

 >> These retail execution KPIs will become your field force’s objectives and the bonuses of your sales reps will often end up being calculated based on the compliance of the stores on their territories with your Perfect Store standards.

 Let’s be clear, field execution is the real challenge here:

-- Communicating the guidelines from HQ level to field level can be tough.
-Without specific tools and processes, it will often result in salespeople not fully understanding (and thus not delivering) your Perfect Store objectives.
+- Communicating the guidelines from HQ level to field level is tough.
+Without specific tools and processes, it often results in salespeople not fully understanding – and thus not delivering – your Perfect Store objectives.
 Setting priorities and sharing them with your field reps – e.g. using a tool like Cockpit – is the key to success.

 - data collection steals time from the real work of making improvements in the store